 Since February 2016, all landlords and agents have had to make certain checks on tenants to ensure they have a legal right to live in the UK.
-This Right to Rent scheme requires that before a property can be let:
+This Right to Rent guide requires that before a property can be let:

 If tenants can’t produce the required documentation or there are any concerns, you can make checks online via the Home Office service.